Avalanche7CZ/ForgeAnnouncements/README.md

 - Sound Alerts: Configure sounds to play with your messages to attract player attention.
 - Clickable Links: Supports clickable links in messages for easy access to external resources.
 - Customizable MOTD: You can customize your motd with multiple tags
-- Commands
+- Commands [Announcements]
 - Mentions usage: `@everyone` ; `@PlayerName`
+- Restart Scheduler: Schedule server restarts with configurable messages and countdowns.

 ## Installation
 1. Download the latest version of the mod from the [Releases page](https://github.com/Avalanche7CZ/ForgeAnnouncements/releases).
 2. Place the downloaded .jar file into the `mods` folder of your Minecraft server directory.
 3. Run the server to generate the default configuration file.

-## Configuration [1.18.2]
+## Configuration [1.18.2+]
-The mod creates a configuration file located in `world/serverconfigs/forgeannouncements/` where you can find `announcements.toml`, `mentions.toml`, `motd.toml`.
+The mod creates a configuration file located in `world/serverconfigs/forgeannouncements/` where you can find `announcements.toml`, `mentions.toml`, `motd.toml`, `restarts.toml`.
 You can edit this file to customize the behavior of the mod.

+Each of the features can be enabled or disabled in main configuration file `main.toml`.